Welcome to Belgium Class Page

 Year 3 shall resume weekly Outdoor Learning lessons in the Spring Term.

 Outdoor Learning kits need to be back in school after Christmas and should include a pair of old trainers/wellingtons and a long sleeved top and trousers that you don't mind getting muddy.
 Thank you.

 Key Skills Lessons

 Belgium Class have Key skills on Tuesday mornings.
-Key skills mornings consist of 3 lessons: Computing, P.E. and French.
+Key skills mornings consist of 3 lessons: Computing, P.E. and Outdoor Learning.

 Homework is set every Friday.